rot169/pqc/102/README.md

 It’s time to get hands-on with some real post-quantum crypto!
 In this video we explore the Open Quantum Safe project and browse to some websites running quantum-resistant crypto algorithms using a special build of Chrome.
 We then see how easy it is to create our own webserver running the Kyber and Dilithium post-quantum algorithms.

-To watch the video verson, click here: https://youtu.be/5SN60Ptephs
+**The video version can be found here: https://youtu.be/5SN60Ptephs**

 ## Intro